Skip to Content

 The festivities start at “north pole” aka Union Square at 11:30am, and Santas disperse through the city from there.
 There is also a toy drive taking place, and it is requested that you bring a new, unwrapped toy to participate.
 Many bars throughout the city have drink specials on this day (although some bars also don’t welcome the Santacon shenanigans and have signs that say “no Santas” – please be respectful).

-Christmas in San Francisco: Pop-Up Bars
+Christmas Pop-Up Bars in San Francisco

 Be sure to get your drink on at these bars while you can!